I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ni-ks-ioctl_ks_reset_state.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the Status member is set to STATUS_SUCCESS.

 ## Remarks
 Initiate a reset on a pin by sending IOCTL_KS_RESET_STATE with a value of KSRESET_BEGIN in the InBuffer parameter of <a href="..\ksproxy\nf-ksproxy-kssynchronousdevicecontrol.md">KsSynchronousDeviceControl</a>.

 When the reset state is initiated, existing read and write requests are canceled.
 While in the reset state, any new read or write requests are rejected with STATUS_DEVICE_NOT_READY.